AdamSchwartz1/Pewlett_Hackard_Analysis/README.md

 ## Overview
 The purpose of this project was to help Pewlett Hackard analyze the amount of employees that will be retiring soon so that they could adequately plan for their future.
 I looked at employees that were born between 1962 and 1965 and broke them down by their current job titles.
 I also assisted them with identifying eligible candidates for the mentorship program that they will use to select current employees to mentor the new wave of of team members.

-Applications used: PostgreSQL and Quick Database Diagrams
+Applications used: PostgreSQL, pgAdmin, and Quick Database Diagrams

 ## Results
 Here are 4 key takeaways from the analysis I completed: